Gone Too Far

 So pass me my rose tinted glasses again”

---A Century Ends, David Gray, 1993
+- A Century Ends, David Gray, 1993

-So let’s boil this down even further.
+So, let’s boil this down even further.
 Lenders were climbing all over each other for the chance to lend money to a borrower that, let’s just face it, is never going to pay them back in full.
 I know that new President Mauricio Macri has made great progress in enacting reforms since taking office in December 2015.
 But his time in office is still being measured in months, not years, and his new administration has only scratched the surface in making the types of reforms that are needed to ensure long-term financial prosperity.
 Moreover, while Macri’s initial progress is promising, there is no telling whether he will be in power a few years from now or if someone else will be in control with an entirely new mandate.
 Heck, maybe former President Cristina Fernandez de Kirchner may find herself back in control in a few years.
 Who knows?
-So while I genuinely hope that Macri can pull it all off and more, he is only at the beginning of a very long road and to say that we’re ready to lend the country money with a 100-year term is grossly premature.
+So, while I genuinely hope that Macri can pull it all off and more, he is only at the beginning of a very long road, and to say that we’re ready to lend the country money with a 100-year term is grossly premature.

 But let’s get down to what’s happening here.
 Argentina has borrowed money for 100 years that has virtually a zero percent probability of being paid back in full to the lender.
 This isn’t a knock on Argentina, but instead simply a statistical reality given the two centuries of historical data with which we have to work.
 Lenders are willing to give this money away in order to get the higher than average yield now and are making the bet that some other lender will be willing to show up along the way and pay just as much if not more for these bonds before the music inevitably stops and Argentina defaults once again.